Combination and summary of ATLAS dark matter searches interpreted in a 2HDM with a pseudo-scalar mediator using 139 fb$^{-1}$ of $\sqrt{s} = 13$ TeV $pp$ collision data: Data and simulated event samples

 All analyses discussed in this publication are based on data from proton--proton collisions at a centre-of-mass energy of $\sqrt{s}=13$~\TeV collected with the ATLAS detector at the LHC in the years 2015--2018, unless otherwise stated.
 The integrated luminosity of the data sample, after requiring that all detector subsystems were operational and recording good quality data~\cite{DAPR-2018-01}, is 139~\ifb.

 Simulated data are used to model the background processes and the predictions of the \thdma benchmark.
 Details of the Monte Carlo (MC) generation for the various background processes considered in the analyses interpreted in this publication are found in the individual analysis publications referenced in Section~\ref{sec:analyses}.
 The \thdma benchmark is implemented in the Universal FeynRules Output (UFO) format~\cite{Degrande:2011ua}.
 The implementation is referred to as \texttt{Pseudoscalar\_2HDM} in the following.
-All signal processes are modelled at leading-order (LO) in the strong coupling constant, where LO means loop-induced gluon-gluon fusion for the $\met+X$ signatures (Figure~\ref{fig:THDMpa_feyn_gg}).
+All signal processes, with the exception of the \htb process (see Table~\ref{tab:MCscalarsignal}), are generated at leading-order (LO) in the strong coupling constant, where LO means loop-induced gluon-gluon fusion for the $\met+X$ signatures (Figure~\ref{fig:THDMpa_feyn_gg}).

 Events were generated from this UFO implementation using the \MGNLO~\cite{Alwall:2014hca} MC generator interfaced with \PYTHIA~8~\cite{Sjostrand:2014zea} for the modelling of the parton shower and hadronisation with the parameter values set according to the ATLAS tune A14~\cite{ATL-PHYS-PUB-2014-021}. \MGNLO versions ranging from 2.6.0 to 2.9.5 and \PYTHIA versions ranging from 8.212 to 8.245 were used, depending on the analysis, as summarised in Table~\ref{tab:MCscalarsignal}.
 No differences between the signal simulations are expected to arise from the different choices of generator versions.
-The NNPDF3.0NLO~\cite{Ball:2014uwa} set of parton distribution functions (PDF) at next-to-leading-order in the five-flavour scheme is used, which assumes a massless $b$-quark and $\alpha_{s}(m_{Z}) = 0.118$~\cite{Ball:2014uwa}.
-For consistency, the five-flavour scheme and $m_b=0~\GeV$ are chosen for the matrix element (ME) computation in \MGNLO for the $b\bar{b}$-initiated production.
-For the $gg$-initiated production the four-flavour scheme is used to include top and bottom quark contributions in the production loop.
+The NNPDF3.0NLO~\cite{Ball:2014uwa} set of parton distribution functions (PDF) at next-to-leading-order in the five-flavour scheme was used, which assumes a massless $b$-quark and $\alpha_{s}(m_{Z}) = 0.118$~\cite{Ball:2014uwa}.
+For consistency, the five-flavour scheme and $m_b=0~\GeV$ were chosen for the matrix element (ME) computation in \MGNLO for the $b\bar{b}$-initiated production.
+For the $gg$-initiated production the four-flavour scheme was used to include top and bottom quark contributions in the production loop.
 These modelling choices follow the recommendations of the LHC Dark Matter Working Group~\cite{2HDMWGproxi}.